 Drs.
-Rebecca Gruchalla (left) and Michelle Gill led research that suggests allergic reactions to pet dander, dust mites, and mold may prevent people with allergic asthma from generating appropriate immune responses to respiratory challenges like the flu virus.
+Rebecca Gruchalla (left) and Michelle Gill are involved in research that suggests allergic reactions to cockroaches, pet dander, dust mites, and mold may prevent people with allergic asthma from generating appropriate immune responses to respiratory challenges like the flu virus.

-Dr. David Khan is conducting various research projects in adults focused on understanding the mechanisms of nasal polyp disease, mood disorders and asthma, rush immunotherapy, and assessment tools for rhinitis and urticaria.
+David Khan, M.D., is conducting various research projects in adults focused on understanding the mechanisms of nasal polyp disease, mood disorders and asthma, ruch immunothierapy, and assessment tools for rhinitis and uticaria.